-Ambulatory Blood Pressure Monitoring Up to 65% of people who have high blood pressure readings in the office ARE NOT diagnosed as having high blood pressure after ambulatory blood pressure monitoring.
-Data suggests that in-office blood pressure checks may not be enough to diagnose high blood pressure.
+Ambulatory Blood Pressure Monitoring Ambulatory blood pressure monitoring (ABPM) is a way of measuring blood pressure over a 24 hour period.
+Wearing an ABPM can give your provider information about how your changes in blood pressure may be affected by your daily activities, sleep patterns and medications.
+The United States Preventive Services Task Force (USPSTF) recommends using an ABPM to confirm a diagnosis of high blood pressure (hypertension).
 An ambulatory blood pressure monitor is a special blood pressure cuff that is worn on your arm and is attached to a small recording device that you wear on your belt.
-You will wear the monitor for 24 hours and it records your blood pressure every 15 to 30 minutes while you go about your day and while you are sleeping.
+You will wear the monitor for 24 hours and it records your blood pressure approximately every 30 minutes while you go about your day and while you are sleeping.
 If you are a patient and believe you might benefit from this service, please discuss with your provider.
 If you are a provider, please fax referrals to 828-213-2827.
 For questions, please call 828-213-4700.
 Our office is located at 1 Hospital Drive, 3rd floor, Asheville, NC, 28801.